Kiffhost/exalted-scripture-understanding/Charms/Infernal/Melee/Unassailable Hellbound Majesty.md

 ---
 *The Infernal dismisses an attack with a contemptuous sneer, not even bothering to block as her raw, cosmic might pushes the blow astray.*

 The Infernal can block unblockable attacks.
-For a one-Willpower surcharge, she adds (Willpower) as a non-Charm bonus to her Parry Alternatively, the Infernal can pay a one-Willpower surcharge to perfectly parry a source of uncountable damage.
+For a one-Willpower surcharge, she adds (Willpower) as a non-Charm bonus to her Parry.

+Alternatively, the Infernal can pay a one-Willpower surcharge to perfectly parry a source of uncountable damage.
 If the damage is recurring, she becomes immune to it for the rest of the scene.
 ## Reset
 Once per scene unless reset by successfully parrying a decisive attacker that her attacker spent 15+ motes to enhance.
 ## [[Keys]]